FTC’s Premerger Notification Office Remains Open During Shutdown

 Pillsbury Expands Communications Practice in Washington

-Lew Paper is a partner in the Communications Practice of Pillsbury.
+Lew Paper is a partner in the law firm's Communications practice and is located in the Washington, DC office.
 Mr. Paper's experience and practice cover the full range of major communications issues, including broadcasting, wireless telecommunications services, and new technologies.
 His primary focus is transactional matters involving broadcasting and other communications industries.
 That focus includes the negotiation and preparation of contracts, the prosecution of applications and other matters before the Federal Communications Commission (FCC), the negotiation and preparation of loan documents, and the handling of regulatory and contractual issues that arise in bankruptcies, receiverships, and workouts with lenders.Regulatory & Transactional

 Mr. Paper has counseled lenders and investors who provide debt and equity financing for the acquisition or construction of broadcast stations and other telecommunications properties; represented group owners as well as individual entrepreneurs in the acquisition, sale, and financing of television and radio broadcast properties; advised clients in broadcasting and other communications industries on the issuance of private and public debt and equity securities; advised national investment houses on FCC proceedings involving major transactions in broadcasting, wireless, and other telecommunications services; advised established companies and entrepreneurs with respect to wireless communications services on contractual, regulatory, and legislative matters; counseled Internet Service Providers and other users of telecommunications services on contract, regulatory, and financing matters; negotiated fiber optic construction and capacity agreements; represented cable programmers with respect to the lease of satellite transponders; counseled parties on regulatory and contractual matters with respect to Very Small Aperture Terminal networks and other satellite issues; represented television production companies on relevant aspects of communications law; negotiated broadcast network affiliation agreements; and represented cable television companies before a state public utility commission in proceedings involving municipal franchises.